AhmedSamymoh/Firmware-Over-The-Air/README.md

-# Firmware-Over-The-Air

-# FOTA Project with ESP32 and STM32
+# FOTA Project with ESP32 and STM32F103

 This project enables remote firmware updates (FOTA) using ESP32, STM32F103, and Google Firebase.
-The ESP32 connects to WiFi, downloads bootloader and firmware code, and communicates with the STM32.
+The ESP32 connects to WiFi, downloads the bootloader and firmware code, and communicates with the STM32.

 ## Table of Contents